A quick guide to finding a building surveyor

 What is included in a Building Survey?

-Your surveyor will provide a comprehensive report on the building’s structural condition, highlight all physical defects, and advise on potential problems that may arise from hidden faults.
+Your building surveyor will provide a comprehensive report on the building’s structural condition, highlight all physical defects, and advise on potential problems that may arise from hidden faults.
 Factors like flooring, drainage, piping and wiring will be taken into account, and once complete, your surveyor will be able to continually advise you and your conveyancing solicitor on the best courses of action to take.

 How much does a Building Survey cost?